-In 2015, we completed refurbishment of cadet sites such as Ampthill, Bedford, Dereham, Haverhill, Hoddesdon, Leiston and Manningtree, so the cadets can train in fit for purpose and secure surroundings.
+We’ve completed refurbishment of cadet sites such as Ampthill, Bedford, Dereham, Haverhill, Hoddesdon, Leiston and Manningtree, so the cadets can train in fit for purpose and secure surroundings.
 All our CCF armouries have been upgraded.
 All our Army Reserve Centres have also received Gate upgrades to improve security and ease of access, from receiving Betterment Funds under FR20(A).
 15 sites now have automatic gates.

 All of our sites are available for hire.

 Army Reserve Centres and Cadet buildings may have classrooms, function rooms or shooting ranges available for hire.